rcalandrelli/HiCtool/tutorial/normalization-yaffe-tanay.md

 # Data normalization with explicit-factor correction model of Yaffe and Tanay

 This pipeline illustrates the procedure to normalize and visualize Hi-C **intra-chromosomal contact data only** following the explicit-factor model of [Yaffe and Tanay](http://www.nature.com/ng/journal/v43/n11/abs/ng.947.html).
+This allows also to generate the O/E contact data used to calculate the Pearson correlation matrix (this can be used for A/B compartment analysis [here](/tutorial/compartment.md)).

 ## Table of contents